-Whole Staff Training has included Autism Education Trust L1, and the Trauma Informed Approach to supporting children.
-Additional training is also arranged throughout each Term, where TAs are released at the same time to attend e.g: Lego Therapy Training, Speech and Language Training.
+Whole Staff Training has included Autism Education Trust L1, input from a Specialist Teacher of Dyslexia, a Trauma Informed Approach to supporting children, and Growth Mindset.
+Additional training is also arranged throughout each term, during which TA's are released at the same time to attend for example Lego Therapy Training, Speech and Language Training.